 #1 Current Running Ability

-If you’re a newer runner, returning from injury or have recurring injuries then selecting a high intensity plan may be a recipe for disaster.
-These plans require dedication to proper running form, recovery and nutrition.
+Plus, if you’re a newer runner, returning from injury, or have recurring injuries then selecting a high-intensity plan may be a recipe for disaster.
+These plans require dedication to proper running form, recovery, and nutrition.

 Longer training plans (18-24 weeks) allow your body to gradually adjust to the higher volume of miles, but they also require extended mental and physical commitment.